MaterializeInc/materialize/doc/user/content/concepts/views.md

 Because materialized views maintain the up-to-date results in durable storage, indexes on materialized views serve up-to-date results without themselves performing the incremental computation.
-The in-memory up-to-date results are accessible to queries within the cluster, even for queries that do not use the index key(s).
+The in-memory, up-to-date results are accessible to queries within the cluster, even for queries that do not use the index key(s).